sonisarm/Pedigree-analysis/README.md

 # Pedigree analysis
 Author: Sonia Sarmiento

+##Unlock Familial Relationships in Datasets with R: Comprehensive Pedigree Analysis Repository for Research and Personal Exploration

 ## Introduction
 Welcome to the Pedigree Analysis Repository!
 Here you will find different R codes for analyzing familial relationships in your datasets.
 With our without pre-defined pedigree links, you can easily perform a variety of tasks and gain fruther insights into the relationships between individuals in your data.
 Whether you are working on a research project or just interested in exploring your own data, this repository is a great resource to have at your fingertips!